blockmatic/lerna-starter/README.md

 # Monorepo Starter

-Monorepo Boilerplate for projects @ Blockmatic.

-## Getting Started

-Lerna.js is tool for managing JavaScript projects with multiple packages.

 Splitting up large codebases into separate independently versioned packages is extremely useful for code sharing.
 However, making changes across many repositories is _messy_ and difficult to track, and testing across repositories gets complicated really fast.

-**Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.**
+Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.

-Watch Ben Awad's tutorials on [Yarn Workspaces](https://www.youtube.com/watch?v=G8KXFWftCg0) and [Lerna with TypeScript](https://www.youtube.com/watch?v=EoqzOEZIzhg) to learn more.

-This starter support [Blockmatic Code Style](https://github.com/blockmatic/dev-configs) out of the box.
+TypeScript references are a new feature in TypeScript 3.0 that allow you to structure your TypeScript programs into smaller pieces.

+By doing this, you can greatly improve build times, enforce logical separation between components, and organize your code in new and better ways.

+We’re also introducing a new mode for tsc, the --build flag, that works hand in hand with project references to enable faster TypeScript builds.

 ## Usage